munozalexander/CheapCarribean-Scrape/README.md

 * latestArrival : string for latest possible arrival date, "MM/DD/YYYY"
 * minNights : int for minimum nights to stay
 * maxPrice : int for maximum price willing to pay
-* includeMexico : bool for crawling locations in Mexico
+* includeMexico : bool for crawling locations in Mexico (None to include all locations, False to include only non-Mexico locations, True to include only Mexico locations)